 Help, examples, and information on Excel formulas

-Formulas are what helped make spreadsheets so popular.
-By creating formulas, you can have quick calculations even if the information changes in the cells relating to the formula.
+Formulas are what help make spreadsheets so popular.
+Using formulas help perform quick calculations, even if the information changes in the cells relating to the formula.
 For example, you could have a total cell that adds all values in a column.

 - All spreadsheet formulas begin with an equal sign (=) symbol.